-We operate a number of facilities and we coordinate company activities, including information technology systems and administrative services and the like, through our headquarters operations.
+We operate a number of facilities and we coordinate company activities, including information technology systems, administrative services, and similar systems, through our headquarters operations.
 We rely on the proper functioning and availability of our information systems to successfully operate our business, including managing inventory, processing customer orders, shipping products, providing service to customers, maintaining customer and supplier information, and compiling financial results.
-Our operations depend on our ability to maintain existing systems and implement new technology, which includes allocating sufficient resources to periodically upgrade our information technology systems, and to protect our equipment and the information stored in our databases against both manmade and natural disasters (including those as a result of climate change), as well as power losses, computer and telecommunications failures, technological breakdowns, unauthorized intrusions, cyber-attacks, and other events.
-Further, many of the products and services we provide to customers rely on information technology to transmit and store data in both Company and third-party systems.
-Even where Company-managed information systems remain fully operational, a failure by a third-party's systems or procedures could have negative effects on our operations.
-Any significant or prolonged unavailability or failure of critical information systems could materially impair our ability to maintain proper levels of inventories, process orders, meet the demands of our customers and suppliers in a timely manner, and other harmful effects.
+Our operations depend on our ability to maintain existing systems and implement new technology, which includes allocating sufficient resources to upgrade our information technology systems, and to protect our equipment and the information stored in our databases against both man-made and natural disasters (including those as a result of climate change), as well as power losses, computer and telecommunications failures, technological breakdowns, unauthorized intrusions, cyberattacks, and other events.
+Further, many of the products and services we provide to customers rely on information systems remain fully operational, a failure by a third-party's systems or procedures could have negative effects on our operations.
+Any significant or prolonged unavailability or failure of critical information systems could materially impair our ability to maintain proper levels of inventories, process orders, meet the demands of our customers and suppliers in a timely manner, and other harmful effects on our business operations, which could negatively affect our financial results.